siminshams/liri-node-app/README.md

 # liri-node-app
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

-1) node liri.js concert-this <artist/band name here>
+1) node liri.js concert-this '<artist/band name here>'

    This will search the Bands in Town Artist Events.
 This will output the following information to your terminal/bash window: